dreamer-coding/fish/README.md

 # 🐠 Fish Tool
 ### The Jellyfish AI Development & Training Utility by **Fossil Logic**

 **Fish Tool** is a specialized command-line utility dedicated to building, training, inspecting, and managing **Jellyfish AI modules and datasets**.
 It provides powerful model lifecycle commands, dataset workflows, auditing tools, and AI-assisted testing features.

-Where **Shark** manages the filesystem, **Fish** manages the *intelligence*.
+- **Chains** store committed knowledge (append-only).
+- **Records** maintain a history of AI actions for auditing and replay.
+- **Stats** track global metrics without scanning all chains.

+This layout ensures **persistent AI memory**, auditability, and efficient dataset management while aligning with Fish Tool commands.

 ---